SwygertLab/Micro-C/pipeline_V2/README.md

 Ideally you will have a conda environment specific to Micro-C experiments.
 Also at the bottom of the page I've included more specific versions used at the time of writing this script.

+In order to create a conda environment, you will need an active version of anaconda and type in conda create --name (your_conda_env_name).

 A couple packages are needed to run this code all of which are downloadable from https://anaconda.org/anaconda/conda including:
 - python version 3.8+
 - cooltools